jolantis/altair/content/site.md

 ----

-Descriptor: A Sass and Grunt-based front-end starter kit built on top of file-based Kirby CMS v2.
+Tagline: A Sass and Grunt-based front-end starter kit built on top of file-based Kirby CMS

 ----

-Meta description: Default (overall) site description here... max.
-160 characters
+Featured image:

 ----